 Have you heard about a Hong Kong company appointing a computer algorithm to its board of directors?
-Do you think that AI will run big companies of the future, saying nothing of seizing other positions?
+Will AI run big companies of the future or seize other positions?

-This article will provide a closer look at why humans and intelligent machines are not competing against each other.
+This article will provide a closer look at why humans and intelligent machines aren’t competing against each other, but rather cooperating to create a better world.

 What Is Artificial Intelligence?